MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/installation-scenario/components-overview.md

 For this course you will install an environment containing only the components needed to author, deploy, test and run your assets.
-Because a critical capability of a digitally enabled product is to be available as a service , we are gointto leverage  Openshift Container Platform has a self-
+Because a critical capability of a digitally enabled product is to be available as a service , we are going to leverage  Openshift Container Platform has a self-service console where you can choose the different tools needed depending on your skills, LOB and solution.